Comparing Type Systems for Deadlock Freedom: Concluding Remarks

 \section{Concluding Remarks}

-We have presented a formal comparison of fundamentally distinct type systems for deadlock-free, session typed processes.
+We have presented a formal comparison of fundamentally distinct type systems for deadlock-free, session typed $\pi$-calculus processes.
 To the best of our knowledge, ours is the first work to establish precise relationships of this kind.
-Indeed, prior comparisons between type systems for deadlock freedom are informal, given in terms of representative examples typable in one type system but not in some other.
+Indeed, prior comparisons between type systems for deadlock freedom are informal, given in terms of specific processes typable in one type system but not in some other.

 An immediate difficulty in giving a unified account of different typed frameworks for deadlock freedom is the variety of process languages, type structures, and typing rules that define each framework.
-Indeed, our comparisons involve: the framework of session processes put forward by Vasconcelos~\cite{V12}; the interpretation of linear logic propositions as session types by Caires~\cite{CairesCFest14}; the $\pi$-calculus with usage types defined by Kobayashi in~\cite{K02}.
+Our comparisons involve: the framework of session processes put forward by Vasconcelos~\cite{V12}; the interpretation of linear logic propositions as session types by Caires~\cite{CairesCFest14}; the $\pi$-calculus with usage types by Kobayashi in~\cite{K02}.
 Finding some common ground for comparing these three frameworks is not trivial---several translations/transformations were required in our developments to account for numerous syntactic differences.
 We made an effort to follow the exact definitions in each framework.
-Overall, we believe that we managed to concentrate on essential semantic features of two salient classes of deadlock-free session processes, here noted \lcp and \fullKoba.
+Overall, we believe that we managed to concentrate on essential semantic features of two salient classes of deadlock-free session processes, here defined as \lcp and \fullKoba (cf. \Cref{d:lang}).